 real estate transactions.

-Financial services in the Turks and Caicos are regulated by the Financial Services Commission (FSC).
+Financial services in the Turks and Caicos are regulated by the Financial Services Commission (FSC), an independent statutory body established in 2001.

 A range of corporate entities can be formed in the Turks and Caicos, with the most popular being an ordinary company.
 Legislation allows for additional types, such as partnerships and limited-life companies.